LinaMRuizG/EpidemicKabuLibrary/README.md

-# Kabu a new method to identify epidemic waves and their peaks and valleys
+# EpidemicKabu a new method to identify epidemic waves and their peaks and valleys

 ***Kabu*** is a new methodology to identify waves, peaks, and valleys from epidemic curve.
 The algorithm in explain in **doi:..** as well as some examples.